 As a team a leader with the “Small Built Works” design-build community initiative projects, Jake’s work has been recognized with a Grand Prize by the National Council of Architecture Registration Boards (NCARB).
 Jake is a frequent guest critic and lecturer at design institutions throughout the Northeast.

-Jake joined Turkel Design in 2009 and is now a partner at the firm.
-He lives in Saratoga Springs, NY with his 2 children.
+Jake joined Turkel Design in 2009 and lives in Saratoga Springs, NY with his 2 children.

 From his boyhood home in Toronto, to journeys through Mexico, Italy, and across Europe; Lino Granata devoted his life to the education and experience of architecture.
 Having received a Bachelor of Architecture degree from the University of Toronto, Lino moved to Seattle where he pursued a Master’s Degree in Construction Management from the University of Washington.